homann/stand-browser/help/source/index.rst

 Selected and Prev Selected respectively.
 Pushing those buttons loops through the selected stands, but *does not* change the selection.

-The yellow background in the ``Stand ID`` field indicates that it is editable.
-Writing the name of a stand and hiting return, searches for that stand and displays it.
-If no such stand is found, the field is reset to last valid stand.
+Next to the ``Stand ID`` field, there's a field with yellow background and search icon next to it.
+Writing the name of a stand and hitting return or the search icon, searches for that stand and displays it.
+If no such stand is found, nothing happens.

 Example data
 ============